chirag127/BookmarkMind--AI-Powered-Chrome-Bookmark-Organizer/README.md

 **📱 Extension Demo:** Install the extension and try it with your own bookmarks!

+**📊 AI Model Comparison Dashboard:** View performance metrics, track costs, run A/B tests, and get intelligent model recommendations

-**📊 Analytics Dashboard:** Monitor your categorization performance, API usage, and folder consolidation metrics in real-time
+**📈 Analytics Dashboard:** Monitor your categorization performance, API usage, and folder consolidation metrics in real-time

 ## 🛠️ Tech Stack / Tools Used